 Outreach Projects

 Physical 3D models of rainfall estimates in the state of Oklahoma for the years of 2014 (drought year) and 2015 (flood year).
-This was completed in January 2016 for hands on outreach.
+This tactile data visualization was completed in January 2016 for hands on outreach and accessible science exhibits.
 Rainfall estimates were collected from NOAA as hour intervals and were accumulated for the full year (2014 & 2015) for rainfall year totals represented by height in a map outline of Oklahoma.
 Multiple 3D models were printed including dual colors to show below average (blue) and above average (red).

-Multi-color 3D print Multiple 3D prints of rainfall in Oklahoma Outreach booth
+Multi-color 3D print 3D printed physical models of Oklahoma rainfall data for scientific outreach Outreach booth

 The final product was for use at multiple events throughout the years.
 This allowed the public to see visual differences of a drought year (2014) and a flood year (2015) and to hold the 3D models.